Sustainability

 • Issuance of statement on the UK Modern Slavery Act

-• Compliance with international regulations related to human rights
+• Prevention and reduction of human rights violation risks through compliance with international norms related to human rights

 • Employee occupational hazards, illness, or physical and mental health problems